mniinio/APIOps-cycles/APIManagementKeyConcepts.md

 ## Information architect

-<span style="color: rgb(68,68,68);text-decoration: none;">Responsible for designing how requirements need to be split into independent APIs, endpoints and attributes and how to negotiate requirements between payload sizes, privacy and confidentiality requirements, local legal requirements and business processes.
+Responsible for designing how requirements need to be split into independent APIs, endpoints and attributes and how to negotiate requirements between payload sizes, privacy and confidentiality requirements, local legal requirements and business processes.
 In charge of making sure the naming standards and values are valid also outside the company data architecture and naming conventions.
-Ideally creates guidelines for API publishing developers and conducts reviews.</span>
+Ideally creates guidelines for API publishing developers and conducts reviews.

 ## Developer segments